lvimtran/CloneProject-Housing/README.md

 A simple project is created by using HTML and CSS.
 Supporting library: OwlJS, JQuery, CountUpJS.

 Existing code is on the branch master.
-Due to the unresponsive website, it will be viewed at best in 1440x1080
+The website will be viewed at best in 1440x1080 resolution.

 My cloning project: https://lvimtran.github.io/Project_Housing_Clone/